Higher Education and Student Affairs

 Occasionally, for exceptional circumstances (e.g., death in the family, pending deployment), students may need to walk early—that is, participate in the commencement ceremony before their degree is earned.
 You must ensure you have only one course left and that it will be taken in the semester following the ceremony.
 You must send a copy of your electronic transcript to the HESA Program Director, an explanation of the extraordinary circumstances, and your ID number.
 The Program Director will review and then, if appropriate, submit an Early Walker Request, which the Dean must approve, and then the Commencement Office.

-View Practice Core and Advanced Core degree requirements and Specialized concentration requirements
+- View Practice Core and Advanced Core degree requirements (Common Courses Across Concentrations)

 Click on a course name (ex.
 "LEAD 646 ") in the degree requirements or concentration requirements for further information about courses.
 Information includes class description, prerequisites (if any), terms offered, among other information.